jgorset/fandjango/README.md

 * `gender` - A string describing the user's gender.
 * `oauth_token` - An OAuth Token object.

-The OAuth token associated with each user has three attributes of its own:
+`oauth_token` is an instance of the `OAuthToken` model, which has the following properties:

 * `token` - A string describing the OAuth token itself.
 * `issued_at` - A datetime object describing when the token was issued.
 * `expires_at` - A datetime object describing when the token expires (or `None` if it doesn't)

-If the client has not authorized your application or the signed request is missing, `request.facebook_user` is `None`.
+If the client has not authorized your application or the signed request is missing altogether, `request.facebook_user` is `None`.

-You can require a client to authorize your application before accessing a view with the `facebook_authorization_required` decorator.
+You may require a client to authorize your application before accessing a view with the `facebook_authorization_required` decorator.

     from fandjango.decorators import facebook_authorization_required